 If you’ll be offering discounts, promoting a new release or running major events in the fall, start planning and implementing those campaigns now.
 Get your website prepped to automatically engage visitors.
 Write the content.
 Plan your sales funnel.
 Set campaigns up to run.

 Many marketing automation tools can do the majority of the heavy lifting, with some need on your end to check in and optimize.
-Autonomous (self-optimizing) marketing tools, like CliClap, can do even more with even less involvement on your part.
+Autonomous (self-optimizing) marketing tools can do even more with even less involvement on your part.

 Use your pre-vacation time like a squirrel hoarding acorns for the winter.
 Think ahead, plan in advance, put in the work… and then press GO.
 Once you set up a self-optimizing tool, it doesn’t matter if you’re absent.

 The right content will get to the right visitors at the right time and get you closer to closing deals even while you sip margaritas on the beach.

 Even autonomous marketing tools can only go so far.
 For minimal investment products and services, they might be able to get the customer to the point of buying or signing up.
 For major investments, however, you need a real, live human in the sales role to get the customer to a deal closure.